Top

-With the celebration of Earth Day a few weeks ago and spring cleaning on the minds of a lot of homeowners, it’s a great time to make homes more earth-friendly and energy efficient.
-The fact is, with only a few small, economical changes, homeowners could be on their way to saving 20% or more on monthly energy expenses.
-Here, the home-efficiency professionals from Service Experts share tricks on how to start saving today.
+With the celebration of Earth Day a short time ago and spring cleaning on the minds of many homeowners, it’s the perfect time to make homes more earth-friendly and energy efficient.
+In fact, with only a few small, inexpensive changes, homeowners could be on their way to saving 20% or more on monthly energy bills.
+Here, the home-efficiency specialists from Service Experts share tricks on how to start saving today.

-A smart thermostat normally saves between 12% to 23% on an energy bill, and it’s also a very good tool to cut down on carbon emissions from a home.
+A smart thermostat usually saves between 12% to 23% on a power bill, and it’s also a great tool to cut down on carbon emissions from a residence.
 How is that possible?
-Smart thermostats provide more functions than simply programming the time of day for your HVAC system to turn on or off.
-A number of smart thermostats are intuitive and can detect changes in power use patterns and home activity.
-They can also be programmed from another location, and can be programmed to send a notification to homeowners about changes that may cause a major increase to their energy bill.
+Smart thermostats provide more functions than just programming the time of day for the system to turn on or off.
+Several smart thermostats are intuitive and can detect changes in energy usage patterns and home activity.
+They can also be programmed from another location, and alert homeowners about changes that may cause a major increase to their energy bill.

-2. Hire a Professional to Perform a Heating and Cooling System Tune-Up
+2. Schedule a Heating and Cooling System Tune-up

-Before the summer heat starts, another eco-friendly move is to reach out to an Expert for routine servicing and inspection of your air-conditioning system.
-This will help homeowners avoid significant repairs during the busy season for HVAC pros and a system that performs optimally minimizes reliance on fossil fuel energy sources.
+Before the summer heat hits, another eco-friendly move is to reach out to an Expert for routine maintenance for your air-conditioning system.
+It will help homeowners avoid costly repairs during the busy season for HVAC professionals and a system that performs optimally minimizes reliance on fossil fuel energy sources.

-A tune-up involves cleaning all of the system’s important components, as well as testing and making adjustments to the unit’s operating system.
-In addition to checking refrigerant levels and changing out air filters, the condenser located outside the house should also be cleaned and inspected.
+A routine maintenance appointment involves cleaning all of the system’s important components, in addition to testing and making adjustments to the unit’s operating system.
+In addition to checking refrigerant levels and switching out air filters, the condenser located outdoors should also be cleaned and examined.

 3. Add Insulation

-Adding insulation to a home is an eco-friendly tip that could help save up to 20% on an energy bill.
-In many homes, air leaks out through attics, crawl spaces and basements.
-If a room is drafty and has problems holding a consistent temperature, it may be time to examine the building's attic insulation.
-Cold floors might also be a sign that basement insulation isn’t sufficient.
-All of these concerns also lead to increased energy consumption, which leads to more carbon emissions.
+Adding insulation to a home is a green tip that could help save up to 20% on an electricity bill.
+In many households, air leaks out through attics, crawl spaces and basements.
+If a room is drafty and has difficulty keeping a consistent temperature, it may be time to examine the building's attic insulation.
+Cold floors may also be a sign that basement insulation isn’t satisfactory.
+All of these problems also lead to higher energy consumption, which leads to increased carbon emissions.

 “Many homeowners are surprised when they learn their home is under-insulated, but it’s actually quite common,” said Lange.
 “The good news is that, just like a smart thermostat, you can see the utility cost savings from this decision very quickly.
 You will also take comfort in knowing that you are helping improve our environment through reduced emissions.